aishu-here/Python-Devops/README.md

 git push --set-upstream origin main
 ```

-After this on every subsequent push you can just simply do the set 2 and 3 after than just push the code by `git push`
+After this on every subsequent push you can just simply do the step 2 and 3 after that just push the code by `git push`